HARSHITHA-SC23/InterviewPreparation/react-js/ReactJsIQ.md

             - *useEffect*():
                 - useEffect() allows us to perform some side effects on the components.
                 - Fetching data, directly updating the DOM and timers are some of the side effects.
-                - It is called everytime whenever there is a change in the state if the dependency array is modified or updated.
+                - It is called everytime whenever there is a change in the state of the dependency array (i.e, modified or updated).
                 - Syntax:
                     ```js
                         useEffect(() => {